 “A fortnight later, the prince and princess wed, and from that day forward, they lived peacefully and happily in Ever After.”

-Morghanna placed her knuckles on her desk and leaned over it toward me, menace sparking in her green eyes.
-I slid even further down my chair, wrapping my wings around me like a shield.
+Morghanna placed her knuckles on her desk and leaned toward me, menace sparking in her green eyes.
+I slid even further into my chair, wrapping my wings around me like a shield.
 She’d taken my wand – again – and I had almost no way of defending myself if words finally failed her and she started firing off spells in my direction.
-I might still have my innate magic, but our wands acted as focusing rods, amplifying our powers, and without mine I would be like a butterfly battling a rampaging bull.
+I might still have my innate magic, but our wands acted as focusing rods, amplifying our powers, and without mine, I’d be like a butterfly battling a rampaging bull.

 Morghanna’s upper lip curled in menace.
 When she spoke, her words were barely more than a growl.
 “Funny, I don’t remember giving you a choice in the matter.”